×

 • Q3 2024: Inspire Medical Systems Announces FDA Breakthrough Device Designation for Neonatal Apnea Therapy Inspire Medical Systems received FDA Breakthrough Device Designation for its novel therapy targeting neonatal apnea, a significant step toward regulatory approval and commercialization in NICUs.

-• Q2 2024: Mindray Launches BeneFusion n Series Infusion Pumps for Neonatal Intensive Care Mindray introduced the BeneFusion n Series, a new line of infusion pumps designed specifically for the precise medication and fluid delivery needs of neonates in intensive care units.
+• Q2 2024: Mindray Launches BeneFusion n Series Infusion Pumps for Neonatal Intensive Care Market Mindray introduced the BeneFusion n Series, a new line of infusion pumps designed specifically for the precise medication and fluid delivery needs of neonates in intensive care units.

 Future Outlook